 Before heading out to the river, make sure you take the time to familiarize yourself with Tennessee’s Paddle Sports Laws.
 There are some essential things you must do if you want to avoid running afoul of the law.
 These laws are in place to protect you and the river.

 Rivers and Resources

-There are a lot of Rivers in Middle Tennessee that you can kayak.
+There are a lot of rivers in Middle Tennessee that you can kayak.
 We have compiled a list of Rivers and Rental Companies that service that river.
-This is purely informational and should not be construed as an endorsment of these companies unless otherwise noted.
+This is purely informational and should not be construed as an endorsement of these companies unless otherwise noted.